AshKyd/briscycle/site/moreton-bay/bribie-island/index.md

 ## Bikes on Bribie Island

 Bribie Island itself is a great cycle destination for the novice and expert alike.

-There's an extensive cycle network along the eastern side of the island, a comprehensive residential cycle network on the mainland between Sandstone Point and Ningi, and a cycle track most of the way between the bridge to the mainland and the suburb of Woorim on the eastern side of the island.
+There's an cycle network along the eastern side of the island, a comprehensive residential cycle network on the mainland between Sandstone Point and Ningi, and a cycle track most of the way between the bridge to the mainland and the beach at Woorim on the eastern side of the island.

-There are also <em>bicycle hire</em> facilities available from the plaza area to the south of the bridge at Bongaree.
+There are also bicycle hire facilities available from the plaza area to the south of the bridge at Bongaree.

-## Cycle Destinations on Bribie Island
+## What to do on Bribie Island

-There's two main cycle destinations on Bribie Island; <em>Bongaree</em>, and <em>Woorim.</em>
+There's two main cycle destinations on Bribie Island; _Bongaree_ on the west, and _Woorim_ on the east.

-Bongaree is on the western side of the island, about three kilometres south from the bridge.
-There main attraction is the park and dining culture.
-There's everything from take-away fish &amp; chips to cafes, to pub meals.
+Bongaree sits on the bay side of the island and a great spot to eat and explore.
+There's everything from take-away fish & chips to cafes, to pub meals.
 It's a great place to have lunch and unwind after a ride.

 {% ad %}

-Woorim has the surf beach, and as such has more of a beach culture.
-There's a pub and a few take-away stores, but the main attraction is the water which is a great day trip destination.
+The beach at Woorim is arguably the main attraction of Bribie Island.
+It's the closest ocean beach to Brisbane and it's perfect if you're looking for waves and white sand.
+So bring your swimwear.
+There's a few shops for snacks on this side of the island, but the main attraction is the surf.

+## Bribie Island Attractions

+The scenic Bribie Island Seaside Museum overlooks the iconic Pumicestone Passage at Bongaree.
+It displays collections celebrating the rich and fascinating history of Bribie Island, including stories from First Nations elders.
+Free entry.

+If arts is your thing, check out the [Community Arts Centre & Gallery](https://www.bribieartscentre.com.au/) for wood crafters, visual arts, and the famous gem club.
+Free entry.

+If you're looking for a bikepacking tour there's a number of accommodation and campsites on Bribie Island, though many of the camps require a four-wheel-drive to get to.
+Check out the Queensland Government's [guide to camping on Bribie](https://parks.des.qld.gov.au/parks/bribie-island/camping).

+On your way home, consider stopping by the [Abbey Museum](https://abbeymuseum.com.au/), halfway between Bribie and Caboolture, or time your visit around the [Medieval Festival](https://www.abbeymedievalfestival.com/).

 ## Bribie Island Bridge